rx-angular/rx-angular/libs/template/let/src/lib/docs/Readme.md

 # Basic Usage

+> **⚠ Notice:**
+> By default `*rxLet` is optimized for performance out of the box.
+>
+> This includes:
+> - The default render strategy is [`normal`](https://github.com/rx-angular/rx-angular/blob/main/libs/cdk/render-stractgies/src/docs/README.md).
+This ensures non-blocking rendering.
+See [strategy configuration](https://github.com/rx-angular/rx-angular/blob/main/libs/cdk/render-stractgies/src/docs/README.md#Default-configuration) if you want to change it.
+> - Runs the `EmbeddedView` creation outside of `NgZone`.
+See [how to opt-in to `NgZone`](https://github.com/rx-angular/rx-angular/blob/main/libs/cdk/render-stractgies/src/docs/README.md) if you want to change it.
+> - Creates templates lazy and manages multiple template instances
+>

 ## Binding an Observable to a local variable in the template

 The `*rxLet` directive makes it easy to work with reactive data streams in the template.